CullenDolan/datapipeline/README.md

 - Lambda or possibly just the built in services

 ### High Level Steps
-1. Set up AWS resources
+1. Set up AWS resources with Terraform
 2. Configure Database
 3. Give RDS access to S3
 4. Import S3 data into RDS